rlugojr/linkurious-enterprise-manual/configure.md

 * **access** - The access rights
     * Enable authentication, configure LDAP authentication, set data read-only mode.
 * **sigma**
     * The settings of Sigma.js.
+You should only edit the following:
    * **styles**
        * You may edit the default styles of nodes and edges.
 See [sigma.plugins.designer](https://github.com/Linkurious/sigma.js/tree/plugin/designer/plugins/sigma.plugins.designer) to learn more.
    * **palette**
        * The default color palette of nodes and edges.
 See [sigma.plugins.designer](https://github.com/Linkurious/sigma.js/tree/plugin/designer/plugins/sigma.plugins.designer) to learn more.

 #### Link to the Neo4j server